 The full Interdisciplinary Honors Program consists of 24 credits: two first-year courses, Writing in the Disciplines (IDHP 210-220) and three two-semester Honors seminars.
-Completion of the Program fulfills the following elements of the core curriculum: LADS 101, the Writing Intensive requirement, and College Writing ENGL 101, and all 6 Inquiry Curriculum Core courses, including the requirement for an interdisciplinary course.
-An advantage of this program is that fewer credits than usual are required to fulfill the core requirements of the College.
-While most Honors students begin the program in their first year, a small number of sophomores who have excelled as first-year students are invited to join after their first year; these students will not be guaranteed an IDHP scholarship, but will receive all other benefits.
+Completion of the Program fulfills the following elements of the core curriculum: all 6 Inquiry Level Core courses (including the Real World Problems and second Religious Studies Interdisciplinary course requirements), the core seminars LADS 120 and ENGL 101, and the Writing Intensive requirement.
+While most Honors students begin the program in their first year, a small number of CHC sophomores who have excelled as first-year students are invited to join after their first year; these students are not eligible for the IDHP Scholarship, but will receive other benefits.
+It is possible to transfer into the College in the second semester of the first year or the beginning of the sophomore year and join the Honors Program in some circumstances